Podcast Booth A & B: Scheduler QR Code

 · DO NOT save to Desktop to retrieve later.
 Files are wiped within 24 hours

 · Cloud sites: Export file to Documents folder.
-Login to web and upload to sites such as Ubox, Google Drive, Dropbox, etc.
+Open a web browser and upload to sites such as Ubox, Google Drive, Dropbox, etc.

 - Logout of computer.